 Return of Client Property

-Unidentified Funds and Funds of a Missing Client
+Unidentified Funds and Unclaimed Funds of a Missing Client

-The Louisiana Supreme Court amended this rule in March 2016 to provide that “[a] lawyer who learns of Unidentified Funds in an IOLTA account must remit the funds to the Louisiana Bar Foundation.”
-See Order Amending Louisiana Rule of Professional Conduct 1.15 (signed and effective March 23, 2016).
+The Louisiana Supreme Court amended this rule in 2016 and 2018 to provide that “[a] lawyer who learns of Unidentified Funds or Unclaimed Funds in an IOLTA account must remit the funds to the Louisiana Bar Foundation.”
+See Order Amending Louisiana Rule of Professional Conduct 1.15 (signed March 23, 2016); Louisiana Supreme Court Order Amending Rule 1.15 Sections (g)(8) and (h) (signed November 27, 2018).
 The rule defines “Unidentified Funds” as: “[F]unds on deposit in an IOLTA account for at least one year that after reasonable due diligence cannot be documented as belonging to a client, a third person, or the lawyer or law firm.”
 Id.
+The rule defines “Unclaimed Funds” to include: “client or third person funds on deposit in an IOLTA account for at least two years that after reasonable due diligence the owner cannot be located or the owner refused to accept the funds.”
+Id.
 The rule prohibits ODC from charging a lawyer with committing professional misconduct for the “exercise of reasonable judgment” under this provision.
-Finally, if a lawyer remits funds in error or later identifies the owner of remitted funds, the lawyer “may make a claim to the Louisiana Bar Foundation, which after verification of the claim will return the funds to the lawyer.”
+Finally, if a lawyer remits funds in error or later identifies the owner of remitted funds, the lawyer “may make a claim to the Louisiana Bar Foundation, which after verification of the claim will return the funds to the lawyer or owner, as appropriate.”
 See id.

 Predecessor Lawyer with Interest in Settlement Funds